 - i.
 Understand the key areas of the patient journey which may be affected during the pandemic. - ii.
 Undertake a personalised risk assessment in relation to the risk implication of a COVID-19 infection (co-morbidities/age/sex/ethnicity/pregnancy etc.) for patients and staff, as this will impact on additional adaptations that may need to be considered. - iii.
-Appreciate the context of the guidance in relation of the UK alert level 1-5 (or any other phasing used by any the four nations of the UK). - iv.
+Appreciate the context of the guidance in relation of the UK alert level 1-5 (or any other phasing used by any the four nations of the UK).
+As well as the local measures which are being implemented in response to local spikes in the number of COVID-19 cases. - iv.
 Use the ABC approach as in other FGDP(UK) guidance to identify which measures are the minimum necessary, or most relevant.